Staff Professional Conduct

 Employees must ensure that all school equipment, resources and consumable items are used appropriately for the work and business of the school.
 All equipment should be maintained and used in accordance with manufacturer’s instructions.

-Limited and occasional private use of Giant Steps Tasmania’s equipment and resources may occur providing that such use does not adversely affect the performance of the employee’s work duties, or the work duties of others, or the business or reputation of the school.
-Examples of where this might occur include:
+Limited and occasional private use of Giant Steps Tasmania’s equipment and resources may be permitted occur providing that such use does not adversely affect the performance of the employee’s work duties, or the work duties of others, or the business or reputation of the school.
+Examples of where private use might be permitted include:

-Employees must have approval to use Giant Steps Tasmania’s equipment and resources off-site for private use, and must ensure that they are safely stored and secured.
+Employees must have approval from the principal or his delegate to use Giant Steps Tasmania’s equipment and resources off-site for private use and must ensure that they are safely stored and secured.

 BREACHES OF THE STAFF PROFESSIONAL CONDUCT POLICY